The Importance of Human Factors in Healthcare

 Death by decimal is by no means the only medical error.
 Other deaths have resulted from insulin pumps, ablation systems, automated external defibrillators, and duodenoscope reprocessing, for example.
 There are anesthesia-related complications, wrong site and wrong-patient surgery, medication errors, retained foreign objects, and surgical fires.

-Difficult-to-use medical devices contribute to a substantial number of these deaths, though it is hard to ascertain precisely how many.
 Medical devices diagnose, prevent, monitor, treat, alleviate, or compensate for disease or injury (World Health Organization, 2020).
 They include everything from tongue depressors to robotic surgical systems.
 Indeed, more than 1,700 types of medical devices are used in every environment, from intensive care to patient bedrooms.
 Even public spaces like airports house automatic external defibrillators and first aid kits.

 The proliferation of medical devices is likely to continue unabated for the next decade.
 Fortune Business Insights (2019), for example, projects the medical device industry to grow to $612.7 billion per year by 2025, largely due to advances in technology, trends in lifestyle-associated disease, and an aging population.
 Consequently, reducing the volume and severity of medical error is one of design’s greatest challenges.